michaljemala/spring-captcha/README.md

 It demonstrates a way how to introduce a CAPTCHA verification into the form logins.
 After 3 unsuccessful login attempts a CAPTCHA will required to be provided.

-To generate CAPTCHAs the [SimpleCapctha library](http://simplecaptcha.sourceforge.net/) is used.
+To generate CAPTCHAs the [SimpleCaptcha library](http://simplecaptcha.sourceforge.net/) is used.

 How to install SimpleCaptcha to your local Maven repo
 -----------------------------------------------------